 Is your house stormproof?

-For many Sydneysiders, summer is our favourite season of the year.
+For many Sydneysiders, summer is our favourite season of the year, but we should also be thinking about storm preparation.
 The Beaches fill up with excited sunseekers, and the hot, often clear weather is perfect for showing off our sparkling harbour and stunning cityscape.

 However, with the hot, humid weather often comes tumultuous storms.
 As the walls of grey roll over the city, damaging winds, heavy rain and hailstones pummel us, sometimes only briefly, but sometimes night after night for a whole week as we saw in November.